Ayya Khema: Biography

 In 1978, Khema founded the Wat Buddha Dhamma forest monastery in New South Wales and installed Phra Khantipalo as abbot.

 Khema's desire to become a Buddhist nun led her to Thailand where she studied with Tan Ajahn Singtong for three months.
 Sri Lanka was her next destination where she met Nyanaponika Thera who introduced her to Narada Maha Thera.
 Narada Thera gave her the name "Ayya Khema".

 A 1983 return trip to Sri Lanka, led her to meet her teacher, Ven.
 Matara Sri Ñānarāma of Nissarana Vanaya, who inspired her to teach jhana meditation.
 As it was not possible at the time to organize an ordination ceremony for bhikkhunis in the Theravada tradition, Ayya Khema then received complete monastic ordination at the newly built Hsi Lai Temple, a Chinese Mahayana temple under the Fo Guang Shan Buddhist Order, in 1988.

 Khema was one of the organizers of the first International Conference on Buddhist Women in 1987 which led to the foundation of the Sakyadhita International Association of Buddhist Women.

 In 1989, Khema returned to Germany and began teaching at Buddha Haus in Munich.

 According to Ayya Khema's own account, she had been suffering from breast cancer since 1983.
-In 1993 after it started giving her trouble she underwent a mastectomy operation in Germany.
+In 1993, she underwent a mastectomy operation in Germany.
 During a five-week recovery period in the hospital she almost died, but her condition was expeditiously stabilized by the medics.
 In an interview she expressed a positive opinion of that experience.

 Ayya Khema died on November 2, 1997, at Buddha Haus, Uttenbühl (part of the village Oy-Mittelberg) in Germany after fourteen years with breast cancer.
 Her ashes are kept in a stupa at Buddha Haus.